esallychang/BIOF521_Spring2022/_episodes/03-VariantCalling_Tutorial.md

 ## Let's answer some questions about our data using Galaxy!

-We are going to be using Galaxy utilities to do some tabulating and counting.
+We are going to be using Galaxy utilities to do some tabulating and counting. **Note that in this collapsed output, each line represents a variant site and a predicted effect.
+Some variants will have multiple effects.** We are more interested in quantifying these different effects, so we will be using various tools to count the number of rows that pertain to different conditions.

 > ## Hands-On: Using the **Count** tool
-> **Suppose we want to know: How many variants were found in each sample?**
+> **Suppose we want to know: How many effects caused by variants were found in each sample?**
 > We could look back at the uncollapsed files of each sample and see how many line they have, but we can also perform a single operation on the final file to get the results.
 > Find and run <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> Count occurrences of each record </button> and modify following the parameters:
 > +  <span class="glyphicon glyphicon-file"></span> **From Dataset**: Our output from  <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> Collapse </button>.